steven-mcdonald/murakami_translators/README.md

 **Gabriel:** Less use of the word 'said' | Fewer pronouns | More verbs

-This issue arises due to the initial randomised train/test split which takes sections of each book to train and other sections when testing the model.
+This issue of features relating to the story itself partly arises due to the initial randomised train/test split which takes sections of each book to train the model and other sections when testing the model.
 In the following section we can avoid this issue by setting aside complete books as test sets and training on the remaining books.

 [09a_modelling_lreg_feature_drop_v01.ipynb](https://github.com/steven-mcdonald/murakami_translators/blob/master/notebooks/09a_modelling_lreg_feature_drop_v01.ipynb)